Blocking ads removes funding from us!

 Unknown direct debit from PayPal

-Another technical failure was the subject of the news the day before.
-Numerous users reported that money had been debited from them.
+The news a day earlier was about another technical failure.
+Numerous users reported that money had been debited from their accounts.
 These debits went from Google Pay via PayPal to recipients such as "TARGET" or other unknown names.
-PayPal has already confirmed that you can do that Profixed the problem.
-However, there are still users who are from the same Proproblem and that there is still this security gap with PayPal.
+PayPal has already confirmed that the problem has been resolved.
+However, there are still users who report the same problem and that this security gap still exists at PayPal.
 So there is no all-clear yet.
 You can read what you can do in our article:

 Set up Windows 10 with an offline account

-An annoying one Proproblem: with more and more services you need an account.
-This has recently also been the case with Microsoft, and it is therefore no longer possible to set up your own computer without a Microsoft account.
+An annoying problem: more and more services require an account.
+This is now also the case with Microsoft, and so you can no longer set up your own computer without a Microsoft account.
 David was also aware of this and published a guide for you this week.
-In this he explains in detail how to set up Windows 10 without an account.
-It's not that difficult - read for yourself:
+In it, he explains in detail how you can set up Windows 10 without an account.
+It's not even that difficult - read it yourself:

 TechnikNews Weekly: More articles this week